Learn these style tips and fabric basics to consider while shopping for a quality sectional sofa for a busy family room.

 As mentioned earlier this week, I’ve turned my focus to finalizing selections for our basement renovation.
 Basically the plan is to create a large media room and storage room, as well as a finished hallway with doors leading to a potential bedroom and bathroom.
 We’ve opted not to install the bathroom or finish the bedroom because we don’t require the extra space for just the three of us.
 However, we do plan on building in the next few years, so we wanted to make sure a bathroom and bedroom could easily be finished if the need was there for a potential buyer.

 The main piece of furniture in the media room will be a sectional sofa.
 For the size of the room, it just makes sense to maximize seating, as well as provide the all-import comfort factor.
-After visiting my sister over Easter, I realized just how much I liked cuddling up with everyone watching TV and the extra sleeping space it provided.
+After visiting my sister in California over Easter, I realized just how much I enjoy cuddling up with everyone watching TV.
+Plus, a sectional provides extra sleeping space.

 The fabric options we are looking at mimic linen, but have the hard-wearing benefits of man-made fibers.
 Stylus has a wide variety of options to choose from, which makes it more appealing than Pottery Barn’s limited choices.

 The front runner for me in this grouping is Egyptian.
-Not only does it have variation in color, but it also tests at 100,000 double rubs.
+Not only does it have variation in colour, but it also tests at 100,000 double rubs.

-Pottery Barn has a Washed Grainsack fabric that I like, but after doing some research on fabric durability, I am afraid it will pill over time due to its loose weave and fabric combination.
+Pottery Barn has a Washed Grainsack fabric that I like, but after doing some research on upholstery fabric durability, I’m afraid it will pill over time due to its loose weave and fabric combination.
 In addition, although their other linen fabrics are beautiful, they’re not very practical for a family sectional.